-Mow across the face of slopes, not up and down, use caution when changing directions and DO NOT START OR STOP ON SLOPE.
+Avoid turning down slopes; if possible turn up slopes.
+Use caution when changing direction and DO NOT START OR STOP ON SLOPE.

 This limit was determined per International Standard ISO 5395-3:2013, Section 4.6 and is based on the ISO 5395-3 Stability Test procedure described in Annex A. The 15 degree "limit of stability" is equal to 60% of the angle at which machine lift-off occurred in static tests.
 Actual dynamic stability may vary depending on operating conditions.